Trolleybus usage by country: Brazil

 Trolleybuses are currently in use only in São Paulo and Santos.
 In São Paulo (city), there are two separate trolleybus systems, operated or regulated by two different public agencies: SPTrans, in the central and eastern areas, and EMTU, in the southeastern suburbs and the cities of Santo André, São Bernardo do Campo, Mauá and Diadema.
 The trolleybus system of SPTrans (formerly CMTC), which opened in 1949, is the oldest surviving trolleybus system in Latin America and also the largest system in South America.
 In the past, trolleybus systems existed in eleven other Brazilian cities; see list.

 Two trolleybuses are preserved and exhibited at the SPTrans (São Paulo Transportation Authority) Museum at Gaetano Ferrola.
 Another five trolleybuses built by CMTC (SPTrans' predecessor, until 1995) and Villares between 1958 and 1965 are awaiting restoration in the SPTrans garage at Santa Rita.
-A trolleybus built in the United States by ACF-Brill in 1948 was restored in 1999 and operates during special celebrations, such as the city's 454th anniversary celebration on 25 January 2008.
+An ex-Denver trolleybus built in the United States by ACF-Brill in 1948 was restored in 1999 and operates during special celebrations, such as the city's 454th anniversary celebration on 25 January 2008.

 Chile

 Valparaíso, one of the largest cities of Chile, has the only trolleybus service currently, and it is managed by a private company, Trolebuses de Chile S.A. (formerly Empresa de Transportes Colectivos Eléctricos).
-The single route is numbered 802 in the regional transport scheme and is about 5 km in length.
-For about 25 years the fleet comprised a variety of secondhand Swiss vehicles along with old American vehicles and a few Chinese units, but by 2017 it comprised a single model of Swiss trolleybus – 14–18 ex-Lucerne NAW vehicles built in 1988–89 – and nine American vehicles.
-The latter, the system's most famous vehicles, are Pullman-Standards built in 1946–52, which are the oldest trolleybuses still in service anywhere in the world.
+Its two routes are numbered 801 and 802 in the regional transport scheme and are each about 5 km in length and are identical over about half their length.
+From the early 1990s and for about 25 years, the fleet comprised a variety of secondhand Swiss vehicles (including some articulated) along with old American vehicles and a few Chinese units, but by 2017 it comprised a single model of two-axle Swiss trolleybus – 14–18 ex-Lucerne NAW vehicles built in 1988–89 – and nine American vehicles.
+The latter, now retired, were Pullman-Standards built in 1946–52 and for many years they were the oldest trolleybuses still in service anywhere in the world.
 They were declared national monuments in 2003.
 The company has faced fierce competition from bus operators, and has come close to bankruptcy a few times, but many Valparaíso inhabitants feel an emotional link to the service, and vigorously defend the trolleybuses.
 During one such crisis in May 2007, even the country's president, Michelle Bachelet, expressed support for keeping the historic system running.
 In October 2007, the Chilean government's National Monuments Council extended the national monument status to include also the system's operations infrastructure (overhead wires, support poles and substations).
+By the 2020s, the few remaining active examples of the city's historic Pullman trolleybuses began to become surplus to the company's needs, as the last of the NAW trolleybuses entered service and the COVID-19 pandemic and other factors caused patronage to decline.
+The last active Pullman trolleybus was withdrawn in March 2023.

 Trolleybuses operated in Santiago from 1947–1978 and 1991–1994.